nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         order edit [INDEX] (n/[CUSTOMER_ID]) (dt/[DELIVERY_DATETIME]) (d/[DISH_ID]... q/[QUANTITY]...)
         ```

-        At least one of the fields in round brackets must be present in the edit command.
+        At least one of the fields in round brackets must be present in the edit command Only uncompleted orders can be edited.
+Uncompleted orders can be viewed with the `order list` command.

         <p>&nbsp;</p>